BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Related Work

-As we can see, different frameworks introduce different mechanisms to partially solve the problems faced by FL, i.e., security, efficiency and privacy.
-However, existing frameworks do not address these issues uniformly.
-For example, they may address poisoning attacks but ignore privacy protection or protect the privacy but fail to prevent poisoning attacks.
-Particularly, existing frameworks often neglect to optimize the efficiency of decentralized FL.
-Additionally, there are some areas that need to be optimized in existing technical solutions.
-For anti-poisoning, $l$-nearest aggregation is susceptible to outliers, where a malicious participant can submit a model that deviates very much from others to destroy the effectiveness of $l$-nearest aggregation.
-Auditing provides traceability of aggregation, making the malicious behaviors traceable.
-However, it cannot prevent the system from being poisoned.
-In some scenarios with high safety requirements, such as autonomous driving, it is not enough to provide traceability because the catastrophic events may have occurred.
-The complexity of Krum is $\mathcal{O}(n^2)$ where $n$ is the number of model updates to be evaluated.
-Thus, Krum may not be appropriate to be directly introduced to score a large number of model updates such as verifying local updates \cite{shayan-2021-biscotti}, where $n$ is relatively large.
-In other words, it should be applied to verify a relatively small set of model updates such as the candidate global updates.
-For privacy preserving, DP is able to protect privacy with the guarantees of mathematical proof from the perspective of data reconstruction and membership inference, etc. Unfortunately, it imposes a significant loss of accuracy for protecting complicated models \cite{wang2021against}.
+These frameworks perform well in different scenarios.
+However, in a fully decentralized scenario without mutual trust, existing frameworks still need to be further improved.
+First, some of them only solve part of the problems of FL, i.e., addressing poisoning attacks but ignoring the privacy protection \cite{wang-2020-BEMA,zhang-2021-RRAFL,weng-2021-deepchain} and protecting the privacy but failing to prevent poisoning attacks \cite{awan-2019-poster,liu-2020-fedcoin}.
+Second, some of the technical selections bring negative impact on FL, e.g., although DP is able to protect privacy with the guarantees of mathematical proof from the perspective of data reconstruction and membership inference, etc., it imposes a significant loss of accuracy for protecting complicated models \cite{wang2021against}.
 Homomorphic encryption brings too much computation overhead, making it unsuitable for models with relatively large numbers of parameters.
 Secure aggregation brings heavy overhead of computation and communication, which limits the efficiency and scalability of FL frameworks based on it.

-As for the ability of poisoning tolerance, existing frameworks can only defend against poisoning attacks when the proportion of malicious participants is less than or equal to 30\%, while BlockDFL can effectively defend poisoning attacks when 40\% of the participants are malicious.
-Moreover, most of the existing frameworks are only evaluated on a simple dataset, i.e., MNIST (Wisconsin breast cancer is even simpler, and Credit Card is also so simple that a logistic regression model can handle it \cite{shayan-2021-biscotti}), while BlockDFL is evaluated on both MNIST and a relatively complex dataset, i.e., CIFAR-10, which enhances the persuasiveness of evaluation results for BlockDFL.
-From these comparisons, BlockDFL outperforms all the existing fully decentralized FL frameworks in terms of poisoning tolerance.
+Finally, the resistance to poisoning attacks of existing frameworks could be enhanced.
+As presented in Table \ref{tab-approach-comparison}, existing frameworks can only tolerant up to 30\% malicious clients for IID data, while BlockDFL can defend against poison attacks when there are 40\% malicious clients for both IID and non-IID data.